THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

-I send subscribers through a series of emails that send out every 1-2 weeks which discuss topics related to family travel.
-It sends subscribers to key posts on my websites.
+I send subscribers through an automated series of emails that send out every 1-2 weeks.
+Regardless of my niche, it sends subscribers to key posts on my websites.
 This is another great way to keep growing page views on old content and earn affiliate commissions as well.

 Not only that but I have found subscribers are far more engaged with a series of emails like this than a newsletter which just discusses what you are writing about now.
-Whenever bloggers discuss their open rates, mine tend to be far higher than people who send out the traditional newsletter.
+Whenever bloggers discuss their open rates, mine tend to be far higher than people who send out the traditional newsletter of the latest posts.

 I do not find this surprising as:

-- I target my opt-in offers to my ideal audience rather than just targeting everyone or running competitions where people have to sign up to enter.
+- I only try to get readers to subscribe who are my ideal audience rather than just targeting everyone or running competitions where people have to sign up to enter.
 See my strategy here.

 4. How do I choose which marketing plan for which blog post?

-For my site, this depends on the topic.
+For each of my sites, this depends on the topic.

-For US and Caribbean destination posts, Pinterest just knocks them out of the park.
-I find that I struggle to rank in Google for keywords for US and Caribbean destinations and the pins for these places just perform so well in Pinterest that I do not put as much effort into SEO.
+For US and Caribbean travel content, Pinterest continues to just knock them out of the park.
+I find that I used to struggle to rank in Google for keywords for US and Caribbean destinations and the pins for these places just perform so well in Pinterest that I didn’t put as much effort into SEO.

-For other destinations, I have the opposite approach.
-They do not go as well in Pinterest and I find it easier to rank in Google so I put a lot of effort into keyword research and article planning to best use the keywords.
+For other destinations, sites and niches I have the opposite approach.
+If they don’t perform as well in Pinterest and I find it easier to rank in Google so I put a lot MORE effort than usual into keyword research.

-For more general, travel planning type articles, I think about what could be most useful to my email subscriber list and the target audience I have built on there.
+For more general, travel planning type articles and for my destination site blog, Dive into Malaysia, I think about what could be most useful to my email subscriber list.

 5. What are some of the pitfalls which may prevent success?

-I hope this article has given you some clarity around how you can take your own blog forward – Be strategic and think about how you can reach your ideal reader.
+I hope this article has given you some clarity on how to increase blog traffic for free and around how you can take your own blog forward and that you have the key elements of how to get more page views.
+Be strategic and think about how you can reach your ideal readers and improve blog traffic at the same time!
 Good luck!